fsprojects-archive/zzarchive-docker-fsharp/README.md

 # Dependency versions used:

 ## Mono Image
-* Mono 5.20.1.19
+* Mono 6.4.0.198

 ## .NET Core Image
-* .NET Core 2.2.203 SDK
+* .NET Core 3.0.100 SDK

 # CMD

 ## Mono Image
-The starting command for the `mono` image is `fsharpi` so running the image will result in an F# interactive REPL.
+The starting command for the `mono` image is `fsharpi` so running the image will result in an F# interactive REPL running on the mono runtime.

+After F# 10.2.3, the F# compiler switched to being built with the .NET Core SDK.
+Because the mono fork of msbuild is behind, it doesn't support all of the features of the .NET Core SDK that are necessary to build newer versions of the compiler.
+As a result, the mono SDK image is still built with the older F# 10.2.3 compiler, supporting the F# 4.5 language.

+## .NET Core Image
+The starting command for the `netcore` image is `dotnet fsi` so running the image will result in an F# interactive REPL running on the .NET Core runtime.
+This image includes the mono SDK as needed for some tooling, but is primarily used for targeting .NET Core.

 ### Usage

-You can get an FSharp interactive session by simply running the fsharp image:
+You can get an FSharp interactive session by simply running the `fsharp` or `fsharp:netcore` image:
 ```
-# docker run -it fsharp
+# docker run -it fsharp:netcore

-Microsoft (R) F# Interactive version 10.2.3 for F# 4.5
+Microsoft (R) F# Interactive version 10.6.0.0 for F# 4.7
 Copyright (c) Microsoft Corporation.
 All Rights Reserved.

 For help type #help;;